-Dear Mr. Electrician: How do I change one light switch to two in my bedroom?
-The existing wall switch controls a wall outlet.
-I want to install a new ceiling fan and have two wall switches controlling the ceiling fan and also the light on the fan separately.
-What do I do?
+Dear Mr. Electrician: How do I add one more light switch to one in my bedroom?
+The existing wall switch controls an outlet.
+I want to install a ceiling fan and have two wall switches to control the ceiling fan and also the light on the fan separately.

-Below is an example from a job that I did a few years ago for some homeowners who bought a single family detached house that was originally built in the 1960’s.
+Below is an example of how I added a second switch to an existing one that controlled an outlet.
+This is from a ceiling fan installation that I did a few years ago for some homeowners who bought a single family detached house that was originally built in the 1960’s.
 NOTE: Some text links go to applicable products on Amazon.com

 Changing From One Switch To Two